Modernizing a Leading Medical Center

-Thornton Tomasetti was the structural engineer for the multiyear redevelopment plan, providing structural design for an award-winning 845,000-square-foot, 14-story hospital addition; an entry pavilion that connects to the existing hospital; and the renovation of the existing hospital.
-The project included the design and construction of a new loading dock, utility tunnels, a pedestrian bridge, a central utility plant and a medical office building.
+We provided structural design services to Perkins&Will for the multiyear redevelopment plan for this award-winning 845,000-square-foot, 14-story hospital addition; an entry pavilion that connects to the existing hospital; and the renovation of the existing hospital.

-The new hospital building is the largest new construction healthcare project in the world to be LEED Gold.
+- When completed in 2012, the new hospital building was the largest new construction healthcare project in the world to receive LEED Gold certification.